twisty147/Twisties-Cook-Book/README.md

 -  The data from the registration form is extracted using request.form.get('...').
 The values for username, email, and password are retrieved from the form.
 -  A hashing function (generate_password_hash) is used to hash the password before storing it in the database.
 -  A dictionary is created to represent the new user
+-  role is hardcoded as 'User'.
+-  mongo.db.usersCollection.insert_one(user_data) inserts the user_data dictionary into the usersCollection in MongoDB database.

 **Login Function**
 **Access Home Page**